Head-to-Head · Updated May 2026

 Phuket

-Thailand's world-famous cuisine — excellent everywhere
+Thailand's world-famous cuisine, excellent everywhere

-Close — effectively a draw
+Close, effectively a draw on quality

 Round 5